hklarner/PyBoolNet/README.md

 ## About PyBoolNet
-PyBoolNet is a Python package for the generation, modification and analysis of Boolean networks.
+PyBoolNet is a Python3.6 package for the generation, modification and analysis of Boolean networks.
 The accompanying paper was published with [Bioinformatics](https://academic.oup.com/bioinformatics) and is available at

  * https://doi.org/10.1093/bioinformatics/btw682